FMCSA and DOT regulations

 If any defects are found in a vehicle, it has to be sent for repair immediately.
 Failure to do so can result in heavy fines.
 Previous repair records are to be maintained.

-Compromise on Safety Standards
+Compromise on DOT Safety Compliance

 The DOT compliance officer assigns a safety rating to a vehicle based on the safety management controls.
 A Satisfactory rating means the vehicle is fully compliant with federal regulations.
 Roadside inspection is rarely carried out on these vehicles.